TahmidAhmed2000/Gov1347/posts/narrative.md

 ## Testable Implication

 For this narrative, I will be using a testable implication.
-A testable implication does not necessarily involve a definitive test of the truth of the narrative that involves difficult questions of casualty and unavailable data, but an implication that involves initial evidence that the data is consistent or inconsistent with claims.
+A testable implication does not necessarily involve a definitive test of the truth of the narrative which involves difficult questions of casualty and unavailable data, but an implication that involves initial evidence that the data is consistent or inconsistent with claims.
 Therefore, the testable implication for this narrative is:

 **If Trump's response to the death of Geroge Floyd lost Black votes, then we should see a decrease in Black support for Trump post-death of George Floyd.**